Why do flight prices change and when is the best time to book?

 Most airline costs are fixed as soon as the airline decides to offer a flight (a plane costs the same amount to fly regardless of how many passengers it has or who those passengers are), meaning that in order to maximise profit, the airline needs to increase its revenue.
 It does this by building profiles of their customers and flight routes and then building extremely advanced software to calculate the best possible price at any given time.
 So how do airlines work out their flight prices and how can we get the best possible price?
+We have done some research for our single parents, so that they can get the best possible flight deal when booking one of our single parent holidays:

 How do airlines decide how to set flight prices?